Ahmed0754/rebound/README.md

 ## Where the product stands today

-- The full experience — signup, safety screening, AI plan generation, the daily two-session loop, weekly AI adjustments, and the safety rollback system — is **built and functioning** across both web and mobile (24+ screens).
+- Pre-build.
+This README captures the product concept and direction before any code is written.
-- Current focus is a visual design pass (the product works; it doesn't look investor-demo polished yet) and locking in pricing before a public launch.
+- Next steps: nail down the product spec and safety rules, then start on signup, safety screening, AI plan generation, the daily two-session loop, weekly AI adjustments, and the safety rollback system.
 - No clinician review in the loop by design for v1 — this is what keeps it fast and cheap — backed by conservative, rules-based safety limits under the hood rather than relying on the AI's judgment alone.

 ---

-*For the detailed product spec, safety rules, and technical architecture, see [`documents/PRD.md`](./documents/PRD.md), [`documents/DESIGN_BRIEF.md`](./documents/DESIGN_BRIEF.md), and [`documents/TDD.md`](./documents/TDD.md).*
+*Detailed product spec, safety rules, and technical architecture will live in `documents/` as the project develops.*